Mobile LMSs: A Guide To Effective Mobile Learning

 • Features: Moodle Mobile provides a mobile-friendly interface, offline access, course content synchronization, in-app messaging, and calendar integration.

-• Pros: Open-source and free to use, vast community support, regularly updated, and supports a wide range of plugins.
+• Pros: It is open-source and free to use, has vast community support, is regularly updated, and supports a wide range of plugins.

 • Cons: Customization requires technical expertise, and the user interface can be a bit dated for some users.